Disavie/texteditor/README.md

 add \t CTRL U CTRL D and zz next commit <br />
 going to do a big overhaul of the structuring to allow for easier maintenence and better runtime <br />

+change #17 <br />
+working on adding syntax highlighting <br />
+working on cleaning up code... not going so well.. <br />
+weird behavior when cursor is at ends of line <br />

+commit #18 <br />
+big changes to code structuring to allow for better scaling <br />
+slight changes to scrolling, now happens with a padding <br />
+no more borders <br />
+i forgot to add padding when scrolling in -x direction oops <br />
+also it seems like there is more flickering that there used to be ? not sure why.. <br />
+only seems to happen when typing too quickly <br />